Play the Game Tonight: Music video

 The music video depicts, in between the band playing the song, a chess game played by two hooded beings.
-One is dressed in white and represents Life and all Mankind's accomplishments (a baby developing in a womb and a Moon landing (Apollo 11 ?) is seen in two clippings), while the other wears black and is meant to represent Death and Destruction (as seen by clips of a military landing (war) and a nuclear explosion).
+One is dressed in white and represents Life and Mankind's greatest achievements (a baby developing in a womb and a Moon landing (Apollo 11 ?) is seen in two clippings), while the other wears black and is meant to represent Death and Destruction (as seen by clips of a military landing (war) and a nuclear explosion).
 The pieces in the chess set are characters from J.R.R.
 Tolkien's The Lord of the Rings.
 At the end of the video, the chess piece that is the rook, on the side of the figure in white, makes a move across the board to the king piece of the figure in black; putting him into either check or checkmate, as the camera zooms out and the black figure pauses, before the video fades out.